Burn: Non-accidental

 In those hospitalized from scalds or fire burns, 3–10% are from assault.
 Reasons include: child abuse, personal disputes, spousal abuse, elder abuse, and business disputes.
 An immersion injury or immersion scald may indicate child abuse.
 It is created when an extremity, or sometimes the buttocks are held under the surface of hot water.
 It typically produces a sharp upper border and is often symmetrical, known as "sock burns", "glove burns", or "zebra stripes" - where folds have prevented certain areas from burning.
-Deliberate cigarette burns most often found on the face, or the back of the hands and feet.
+Deliberate cigarette burns are most often found on the face, or the back of the hands and feet.
 Other high-risk signs of potential abuse include: circumferential burns, the absence of splash marks, a burn of uniform depth, and association with other signs of neglect or abuse.

 Bride burning, a form of domestic violence, occurs in some cultures, such as India where women have been burned in revenge for what the husband or his family consider an inadequate dowry.
 In Pakistan, acid burns represent 13% of intentional burns, and are frequently related to domestic violence.
 Self-immolation (setting oneself on fire) is also used as a form of protest in various parts of the world.